AhmadMHawwash/forge/overlays/analytical-thinker.md

 ## STRUCTURED ANALYSIS PROCESS

-**Daily analytical habits:**
-- Before adding complexity, ask "Is there a simpler way?"
-- When stuck, ask "What am I not seeing?"
-- When copying existing patterns, ask "Is this still the best approach?"
-- When feeling frustrated, ask "Am I solving the right problem?"

-**Structured thinking process:**
 1. **Define the real problem:** What outcome are we actually trying to achieve?
 2. **Question constraints:** Which limitations are real vs assumed?
 3. **Generate alternatives:** What are 3 completely different approaches?